 14 Miss Lorimer to Stein, this section dated 8 May 1914.
 Bodleian Library, MSS.
 Stein 94/157.

-If I can find out any information, the next post in this series will be on the 1919 Stein photographic exhibition held at the Royal Geographical Society in London.
+The next post in this series will be on the 1918 Stein photographic exhibition held at the Royal Geographical Society in London.